12 Books for 2012

 Think in the morning, act in the noon, read in the evening, and sleep at night.
+(William Blake)

 The first few days of school were always my favorite, and I especially loved when instructors introduced the course syllabus.
 There was magic in having knowledge at my fingertips, with a map and experienced guide to show me the way.
 Life has been busy since graduating from college several years ago, and I often miss the discovery and excitement that comes from studying, learning and uncovering information.